johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 }
 ```

-A production of a context-free grammar is said to be left recursive if it has the form
+A production of a context-free grammar is said to be left recursive if it has the form A → Aa.

-A → Aa
+The language for the grammar A → Aa | B is Ba*.

+A  → BA' <br />
+A' → aA' | ε <br />

 T → V V*            <br />
 V → α | λα.T | (T)  <br />